 Our intention is to distribute, by way of dividend, to holders of our Class A and Class B Common Stock on a monthly basis, an amount to be determined quarterly by our Board of Directors, based on the sum of: (i) distributions from our wholly-owned subsidiaries, which includes the fees earned by our Adviser Subsidiary and Broker-Dealer Subsidiary, after taxes, expenses and reserves, and (ii) and our ownership in any Future Gladstone Funds; after deducting such amounts as determined by our management to be necessary or appropriate to provide for the current and future conduct of our business, to make appropriate investments in our business, to comply with applicable law, to meet our debt obligations or to provide for future monthly dividends to holders of our Class A and Class B Common Stock.
 We expect that our first monthly dividend will be paid in .
 We will have no material assets other than our ownership of all existing issued and outstanding shares of stock of our subsidiaries, future general partnership interests and other immaterial assets.
 As a result, we expect to fund dividends, if any, from cash distributions from our subsidiaries and from other interests we plan to own in our Future Gladstone Funds.
-The Company intends to distribute its net share of such distributions to holders of our Class A and Class B Common Stock on a pro rata basis by way of dividend.
+The Company intends to distribute its net share of such distributions to holders of our Class A and Class B Common Stock.
+Common Stock, in the event that a cash dividend is declared on our Class A Common Stock, holders of our Class B Common Stock will be entitled to receive a substantially equal and pro rata dividend to be paid in Class A Common Stock.